Worried about Coronavirus? 5 Digital marketing tactics

 - Reallocate budgets to targeting ‘in market’ opportunities – Firstly, what do we mean by ‘in market’?
 In a nutshell, these are the people who are actively searching or seeking out your products or service.
 Most likely, they are already in the buying cycle.
 Some channels are far more effective at this than others.
 For example, by reallocating more budget into Search Engine Marketing (Google & Bing) you could decrease lead times by targeting people are actively searching for your products and services thus more likely ready to buy.
 While creating lookalike audiences on Facebook and response ads, can also help find customers that share the buying behaviours of your most valued audiences.

 - Prioritise Performance Marketing over Brand Marketing (in the short term) – There is much marketing talk about whether businesses should focus on brand marketing (PR, Thought Leadership, Sponsorship, OOH, Content Marketing) or Performance Marketing (Search Engine Marketing, Paid Social, Direct Response, Email).
 The reality is that a good long-term marketing strategy needs to incorporate both.
 Brand marketing is a more expensive way to generate opportunities in the short–term.
 However, it builds brand recognition and trust in the longer term.
-Whereas Performance Marketing will drive cost–effective opportunities in the short-term but doesn’t build longer term brand recognition.
+Whereas Performance Marketing will drive cost–effective opportunities in the short-term but doesn’t build long term brand recognition.
 How does this relate to Coronavirus?
 As reports show, the virus is unsettling markets in the short–term.
 Therefore temporarily prioritising budgets into performance could help bridge any short-term lapses in demand.

 - Look at the data – In our experience, very few of our clients take time to complete a deep-dive analysis of their own marketing performance, in particular the effectiveness of their website.
-To combat this, making basic changes to your site you can often double or even triple the amount of opportunities that you generate.
+To combat this, making basic changes to your site you can often double or even triple the number of opportunities that you generate.
 Simple wins include adding social proofing, multi-stage forms, updating case-studies and improving your call-to-actions.

 If you’re looking for additional marketing support, why not drop us a note by filling out the form below.Book a Consultation